philiplambok/yoo/README.md

 ./dx/dev
 # Visit http://localhost:3000

-# Or use the reset command for a fresh start
+# Or use the rebuild command for a fresh start
-./dx/reset
+./dx/rebuild
 ```

 ## 📋 Available Commands